sshkarupa/pgsql/Readme.md

 $ pgcli -h localhost -p 5432 -U postgres
 ```

-Don't forget to stop docker after you finised the work:
+Don't forget to stop docker container after your work will be finished:

 ```
 $ docker stop $(docker ps -a -q)
 ```

-## Use Makefile
+## Using Makefile

-For simplicity running the commands above use `make`:
+For simplicity running the commands above you can just run the following:

 * `make psql`
 * `make pgcli`